Crypto Pump and Dumps: How To Spot & Avoid Them

 9. Strange holding terms

-Certain pump and dumps will require strange holding terms for investors to access the coin.
+Certain pump-and-dump transactions require strange holding terms for investors to access the coin.
 This can take several forms and isn’t always a scam.
-Several legitimate projects will have token vesting contracts that slowly release a new coin to ensure the supply (and ultimately value) remains stable.
-Such projects will usually have official ITO/ICOs with lots of lead-up and several legitimate investors, particularly in the venture capital space.
+Several legitimate projects have token vesting contracts that slowly release a new coin to ensure the supply (and ultimately value) remains stable.
+Such projects usually have official ITO/ICOs with lots of lead-up and several legitimate investors, particularly in the venture capital space.

 10. Small market capitalization